CPPGhettoIrony/SMB/readme.md

 - Demon Warrior (for the backgrounds)
 - TheCursedJoystick (for the item sprite sheet)
 - Steven (for the nsmbds tileset)
+- vecteezy.com (for the world map bridge texture)

 I dont know any of these people personally